|Redgarden - Tower Two

 |Comments on Dizzy Miss Lizzy (aka Scrutiny on the Bounty)

 rating: 5.11c 6c+ 24 VIII- E4 6a

 I found this route one day after doing the Edge, and I also remember that Christian had done something near it.
-Me and Rick Dirkson top-roped it and we called it Dizzy Miss Lizzy because my wife (then girl-friend) was totally petrified being up there.
-I tied my supertape chalk bag belt around her wrist as a form of belay to get her across the exposed parts on the way up.
+Rick Dirkson and I top-roped it, and we called it Dizzy Miss Lizzy because my wife (then girlfriend) was totally petrified being up there.
+I tied my supertape chalkbag belt around her wrist as a form of belay to get her across the exposed parts on the way up.

 |By Bret Ruckman|